Mongols: Religion

 The original religion of the Mongolic peoples was Mongolian shamanism.
 The Xianbei came in contact with Confucianism and Daoism but eventually adopted Buddhism.
 However, the Xianbeis and some other people in Mongolia and Rourans followed a form of shamanism.
 In the 5th century the Buddhist monk Dharmapriya was proclaimed "State Teacher" of the Rouran Khaganate and 3,000 families and some Rouran nobles became Buddhists.
 In 511 the Rouran Douluofubadoufa Khan sent Hong Xuan to the Tuoba court with a pearl-encrusted statue of the Buddha as a gift.
 The Tuoba Xianbei and Khitans were mostly Buddhists, although they still retained their original Shamanism.
 The Tuoba had a "sacrificial castle" to the west of their capital where ceremonies to spirits took place.
 Wooden statues of the spirits were erected on top of this sacrificial castle.
 One ritual involved seven princes with milk offerings who ascended the stairs with 20 female shamans and offered prayers, sprinkling the statues with the sacred milk.
 The Khitan had their holiest shrine on Mount Muye where portraits of their earliest ancestor Qishou Khagan, his wife Kedun and eight sons were kept in two temples.
 Mongolic peoples were also exposed to Zoroastrianism, Manicheism, Nestorianism, Eastern Orthodoxy and Islam from the west.

 The Mongolic peoples, in particular the Borjigin, had their holiest shrine on Mount Burkhan Khaldun where their ancestor Börte Chono (Blue Wolf) and Goo Maral (Beautiful Doe) had given birth to them.
 Genghis Khan usually fasted, prayed and meditated on this mountain before his campaigns.
 As a young man he had thanked the mountain for saving his life and prayed at the foot of the mountain sprinkling offerings and bowing nine times to the east with his belt around his neck and his hat held at his chest.
 Genghis Khan kept a close watch on the Mongolic supreme shaman Kokochu Teb who sometimes conflicted with his authority.
-Later the imperial cult of Genghis Khan (Tengerism, centered on the eight white gers and nine white banners in Ordos) grew into a highly organized indigenous religion with scriptures in the Mongolian script.
+Later, Tengrism, the imperial cult of Genghis Khan centered on the eight white gers and nine white banners in Ordos grew into a highly organized indigenous religion with scriptures in the Mongolian script.
 Indigenous moral precepts of the Mongolic peoples were enshrined in oral wisdom sayings (now collected in several volumes), the anda (blood-brother) system and ancient texts such as the Chinggis-un Bilig (Wisdom of Genghis) and Oyun Tulkhuur (Key of Intelligence).
 These moral precepts were expressed in poetic form and mainly involved truthfulness, fidelity, help in hardship, unity, self-control, fortitude, veneration of nature, veneration of the state and veneration of parents.

+Melig, the younger son of Ögedei, was the first of the Mongolian royal line to accept Islam.